mit-rss/path_planning/README.md

 * [Part D: TESSE Deployment](https://github.com/mit-rss/path_planning#part-d-tesse-deployment)

 ## Introduction
-Now that you are able to localize the your car in the TESSE simulator, it is time to learn how to drive.
+Now that you are able to localize your car in the TESSE simulator, it is time to learn how to drive.
 This laboratory exercise involves two core parts of autonomous operation: planning and control.
 In other words, given a destination, you will determine the path to the destination and proceed to drive along the path.

 This lab has the following objectives:

-- **Part A:** Plan trajectories in a known occupancy grid map from the car’s current position to a goal pose using either a search-based or sample-based motion planning method.
+- **Part A:** Plan trajectories in a known occupancy grid map from the car’s current position to a goal pose using either a search-based or sampling-based motion planning method.

 - **Part B:** Program the car to follow a predefined trajectory in a known occupancy grid map using your particle filter and pure pursuit control.